Templates

 There are 2 versions of the intro page:

-• Non-application: In most cases, use this variation if the form is not an application for a benefit or service.
+- No process list: In most cases, use this variation if the form is not an application for a benefit or service.
 For example, use this for supporting forms that people need to submit along with their application and for claims for reimbursement under VA health care programs.
+In place of the process list, this variation has a “What to know before you fill out this form” section.

 Structure